Seven sites receive Government backing to gain Unesco World Heritage status

 The site provided a blueprint for municipal planning that has influenced town and city parks across the world, including New York’s Central Park.

-The Zenith of Iron Age Shetland, a collection of three ancient settlements dating back thousands of years, has also been placed onto the Tentative List.
+The Zenith of Iron Age Shetland, a collection of three ancient settlements dating back thousands of years, has also been placed on the Tentative List.

 Places of natural significance recommended for consideration by the DCMS include the East Atlantic Flyway, a migratory bird route over western parts of Europe including Yorkshire, Lincolnshire, Norfolk, Suffolk, Essex and Kent.